peterfarrar/principles-of-management-notes/notes_ch_11.md

 **Audit and Review**
 Despite the best practices, it is still possible to hire the wrong candidate.
 If the candidate demonstrates ineptitude, it is in the organization's best interest to release them.
 It can help to keep track of the other top candidates, and assess how they are fairing in their new roles (assumption being they have new roles).
-Comparisons their can help determine if the assessments that led to the new hire were effective in choosing the best candidate.
+Comparisons there can help determine if the assessments that led to the new hire were effective in choosing the best candidate.
 It can also identify the best assessors for future recruitment.

 The talent acquisition program is a key part of HR's role.
 The right talent give an organization a competitive advantage.